The top 9 skills employers look for

 7. Time management and organisation

 Time management refers to the art of balancing multiple tasks and being able to prioritise effectively.
-Understandably, it’s a skill many employers look for.
+Understandably, it’s one of the professional skills many employers look for.
 They want to know that you’ll be able to meet deadlines and complete your tasks without being micromanaged.
 These skills include planning, scheduling and prioritising tasks and resources.

 Improving time management skills